UGentBiomath/COVID19-Model/data/README.md

 #### Belgian Census 2011
 + `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`.
 First, the raw spreadsheet `data/raw/census_2011/Pop_LPW_NL_25FEB15.xlsx` was modified in MS Excel.
 The format of the data is as follows:
     - rows: municipality of residence
     - columns: municipality of work
 The dataset contained, for each Belgian province, a column of 'unknowns', indicating we know where these individuals live but not where they work.
 These 10 columns were removed manually.
 Further, the column `Werkt in Belgie` was renamed `Belgie` to make name-based row and column matching easier.
 The recurrent mobility matrix was extracted from these data.
 The conversion notebook is `notebooks/0.1-twallema-extract-census-data.ipynb`.

 + `initN.csv` contains a pandas dataframe with the following columns: index (NIS code of arrondissement), name, total population, population aged 0-9, population aged 10-19, ..., population aged 80 and above.
 The data were extracted from `census_demo_nl_04nov14.xlsx`, the conversion was performed in `notebooks/0.1-twallema-extract-census-data.ipynb`.

-+ `NIS_name.csv` is a two way NIS-name table used for the function name2nis located in `src/models/utils.py`.
-It is a pandas dataframe with two columns: the first are the Belgian NIS codes, the second is the name corresponding to that NIS code.
-The data were extracted from `census_demo_nl_04nov14.xlsx`, the conversion was performed in `notebooks/0.1-twallema-extract-census-data.ipynb`.

 + `recurrent_mobility.csv` contains a square recurrent mobility matrix of the Belgian arrondissements (43x43).
 The data were extracted from `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`, the conversion was performed in `notebooks/0.1-twallema-extract-census-data.ipynb`.